Esse arts + opinions

 Esse arts + opinions, published three times a year by Les éditions Esse, is a contemporary art magazine that focuses on disciplinary and interdisciplinary practices (visual arts, performance, video, current music and dance, experimental theatre) and all forms of socially inclined, site-specific or performative intervention.
+Founded in 1984 in Montreal, Quebec, the magazine is incorporated in a non profit organisation in 1987.
 It favours analyses that address artworks within their (geographical, social, political or economical) contexts.

-It seeks to offer readers a topical magazine in the field of multidisciplinary art, as well as a communication, information and research tool that answers their needs.
-More than a magazine publisher, Esse plays an active role in the art world.
-From time to time, Les éditions Esse organizes art symposiums and publishes their proceedings in bilingual books that are internationally distributed.
+Esse arts + opinion positions itself as a topical magazine in the field of multidisciplinary art, as well as a communication, information and research tool.
+In addition to its magazine, Les éditions Esse organizes art symposiums and publishes their proceedings in bilingual books that are internationally distributed.
+Esse arts + opinions is a member of the Société de développement des périodiques culturels québécois; the magazine is available in print and digital formats.

 History

 Esse was founded in 1984 at UQAM (Université du Québec à Montréal), becoming a not-for-profit organization in 1987.
 Esse is distributed in Canada and the United States by Disticor Magazine Distribution Services, in France by Dif' Pop' & Pollen Diffusion, and in Europe and Asia by Export Press.

-Esse arts + opinions is a contemporary art magazine that focuses on disciplinary and multidisciplinary practices (visual arts, performance, video, current music and dance, experimental theatre, etc.) and all forms of socially inclined, site-specific or performative intervention.
-It favours analyses that address artworks within their (geographical, social, political or economical) contexts, as well as relational and socially engaged works.
+Esse arts + opinions focuses on disciplinary and multidisciplinary practices (visual arts, performance, video, current music and dance, experimental theatre, etc.) and all forms of socially inclined, site-specific or performative intervention in contemporary art.
+In its beginnings, Esse documented artistic practices from the different regions of Quebec and focused on the production and conditions of the arts.
+Today, the magazine turns to art practices in Quebec, in Canada and internationally, it favours analyses that address artworks within their (geographical, social, political or economical) contexts, as well as relational and socially engaged works.

-The magazine stands out for its commitment to creating links between art practice and analysis.
-It is recognized for the quality of its articles, offering both in-depth analyses and rigorously argued opinions on art and society.

-Each issue contains a thematic section and articles on international cultural projects.

-Esse magazine is published by Les éditions Esse.
+In 2007, the magazine became bilingual and is read and distributed internationally today.

+Editorial policy

+Each issue of Esse showcases different contemporary artists and their practice, based on a chosen them for that issue, along a selection of articles on the same them.

+The magazine relies on the visuals of the cover page to communicate each theme.

+Vendu-Sold benefit auction

+Since 2009, Les éditions Esse host annually the Vendu-Sold benefit auction with a mission of supporting the magazine's activities as well as the promotion of contemporary art.
+In addition to offering the chance for collectors to acquiere art works by renowned Canadian artists, Vendu-Sold distributes a portion of the profits to the participating artists.